lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Libraries/DiscordLink.md

 ## Return Value

-Player ID of the given given discord ID if linked; null otherwise
+Player ID of the given discord ID if linked; null otherwise

 ## See Also